Chapter 22 : Lost Hope

 Harry asked us what happened.
 We all worked to piece together that night’s events.
 There were a lot of gaps in my memory as to what happened when.
 It was a bit like making bread from the ingredients in ten different pantries.
 Everyone had something to add and it all helped us form a picture of what happened that night.

 As we finished Molly and Arthur came in.
 Molly’s eyes grew with shock as her gaze fell on her eldest son.
-Remus and I got up and moved away so they’d have the closest seats.
+Remus and I got up and moved away so they’d have the closest seats to his bed.
 She was sobbing as Arthur conferred with Remus and McGonagall about the night’s events.
 Fleur walked in and froze at the sight of Bill.
 I could tell she was trying to figure things out…marriage, their relationship, it was all at risk now.
 Molly made a comment about how Bill was to be married.

-I was close to stomping my foot again.
-“But I don’t care either, I don’t care!”
-I grabbed the front of his robes shaking them slightly.
-I wanted him to be less detached; I wanted the rawness back.
+I was close to stomping my foot.
+Instead I grabbed his robes and shook him slightly, “I don’t care,” I almost cried.
+I wanted Remus to be less detached; I wanted the rawness back.

 I didn’t look up until I felt a hand on my shoulder.
-“Let’s give them some privacy.”
-Remus said in a low voice.
+“Let’s give them some privacy,” Remus said in a low voice.
 I looked around and saw that Remus and I were the only non-family members left with the Weasleys.
 I stood up and followed Remus out of the Hospital Wing.

 We walked mostly in silence.
-When we got to the flat it was empty.
+When we got to the flat, it was empty.
 I noticed that my bedroom door was opened and Elton John was lying haphazardly on the floor.
-“Guess they got summoned to the school.”
-I said shrugging.
-“Bit late for help.”
-I said coldly.
+“Guess they got summoned to the school,” I said shrugging.
+“Bit late for help,” I said coldly.
 I walked towards my room.
 “This one is mine.”
 I let Remus in before me.

 He sat down on the side of my bed looking at the picture on my bedside table.
-“You still have this.”
-He said picking the picture up.
+“You still have this,” he said picking the picture up.
 “That seems like a long time ago.”
 He had a bittersweet tone in his voice.

 Remus didn’t look at me; his eyes were boring into the photo.
 When he set the picture down he said, “Let’s talk about this tomorrow.
 We’re both too exhausted to really discuss anything.
 I agreed and started changing for bed.